NirajGajera/Brick-Breaker-2D/README.md

 # How to Play

-## Short Description

-**Brick And Ball** is a classic, fun, and challenging game where your goal is to crush all the bricks with the ball.
-It's an addictive and brain-relaxing experience that offers hours of entertainment.

-## Gameplay Instructions

 1. **Aim and Shoot:** To play Brick And Ball, simply hold your finger on the screen to aim in the direction you want to shoot.

 2. **Break Bricks:** Release your finger to shoot the ball.
 Your objective is to break as many bricks as you can before they reach the bottom of the screen.